taddison/tsqlScheduler/README.md

 # tsqlScheduler

+When running an Availability Group installation, you may wish to have the Server Agent execute Jobs against your highly available databases.
+However in the event of failover these Tasks will not exist by default on the replica.
+Additionally if you modify a Job on the primary replica, keeping parity on each secondary replica requires a separate action.
+This module automates parity of Server Agent Jobs across all replicas and makes Tasks executed by these Jobs Highly Available alongside any HA database.

 Create agent jobs from definitions stored in SQL tables.
 Currently supports the following features:

-- Schedule tasks to run on a schedule every day, or every N hours/minutes/seconds
+- Schedule tasks to run on a schedule every day, or every `N` hours/minutes/seconds
 - Automatically create a SQL Agent job from each task (stored in a Task table)
 - Provide logging of task execution history (runtime, success/failure, error messages)
 - Conditional execution of tasks based on replica status - if an availability group is linked to a task that task will only run when that node is the primary replica